HarshitaRani63/AI-agent-/README.md

 pnpm dev
 ```

-Then open http://localhost:3000 in your browser!
+Then open uv in your browser!

 ## Daily Challenge Tasks